-Kiko examined the planet’s hologram and said, “Fargon?
+Kiko examined the planet’s hologram.
+“Fargon?
 Never heard of it.”

 “It’s not a planet that’s often visited.”

 Tammy pulled up some holograms of the planet which looked different from other planets.
-“This planet is located on top of a black hole,” everyone gave a surprised gesture while looking at the hologram.
+“This planet is located on top of a black hole,” everyone’s eyes widened while looking at the hologram.

-She continued, “The only reason why the planet is not being dragged into the black hole is because of a natural-made substance that seeps out of the planet and into the atmosphere.
+She continued, “The only reason why the planet can survive outside of the black hole, is because of a natural-made substance that seeps off of the planet and into the atmosphere.
 This substance is called Sage.
 The Sage creates two protective layers that act as a shield, blocking the suction of the planet into the black hole.”

 The diagram showed the planet along with two smaller planets inside of a larger bubble, and at the bottom of that large bubble was a cone shaped spiral which I took to be the black hole.

 “What are these smaller planets?”
 I asked, pointing to the two small balls next to the planet.